jnozzi/cocoadev.com/markdown/PoseAsAspects.md

 }

 /*
 * none of the methods below should ever be called as members of this class!
-(General/ACPoser)
+(ACPoser)
-* and are therefore not declared in General/ACPoser.h */
+* and are therefore not declared in ACPoser.h
+*/

 -(id)replacement{